 Chapter 7 Bankruptcy Rules Overview

-You may choose to file for either a Chapter 7 bankruptcy or a Chapter 13 bankruptcy.
-While a Chapter 13 bankruptcy reorganizes debt into a repayment plan, a Chapter 7 bankruptcy, also known as a "liquidation" bankruptcy, erases all debt that is legal to erase.
+On the other hand, a Chapter 7 bankruptcy, also known as a liquidation bankruptcy, erases all debt that is legal to erase.

 Chapter 7 bankruptcy rules determine who qualifies, how to file, and what debt is eligible for discharge.